185 Woodland Place (Directions);

 Weekday Office Hours

-Tuesdays and Thursdays: 8 am - 3 pm
+Tuesdays and Saturdays: 8 am - 3 pm

 Prayer Requests